TvlanS/Automated-Image-Scraping-Software/README.md

 1. An intuitive UI.
 2. A small window that allows for a seamless transition to other software.
 3. Automatic image resizing.
-4. Sticks to the display, eliminating the need to toggle the software back to the window while multitasking.
+4. Sticks to display, eliminating the need to toggle the software back to the window while multitasking.
 5. Automatically positions itself in the corner of the screen, avoiding visual clutter.